-Submit the proposed method and any modifications of the proposed method of traffic protection for approval to the Project Manager a minimum of 2 days prior to the start of this work.
+Submit the proposed method and any modifications of the proposed method of traffic protection for approval a minimum of 2 days prior to the start of this work.
 Do not begin work until the protection plan is approved and installed to the satisfaction of the Project Manager.
 Failure to maintain such safeguards in an effective manner may result in an immediate shutdown of work until corrected.